preiramanda/daily_python/README.md

-# 100 days of code challenge.
+# 100 days of code challenge - WIP

 ## Here I'm sharing 100 different exercises I performed in the London App Brewery bootcamp.

-This is a WIP.
-Here you can find the following exercises:

 Day_01: Learning to work with strings and string functions